 Please note that in order to take advantage of dynamic learning opportunities, program excursions may occasionally vary.

-The program incorporates extended educational excursions to Bosnia-Herzegovina and Kosovo, allowing you to witness the effects of international intervention and its aftermath in different settings.
+The program incorporates extended educational excursions to Bosnia-Herzegovina and Kosovo.
 You will discover the ongoing efforts of various groups working to make the transition from conflict to new state-building processes and hear diverse perspectives on current realities and challenges.

 As a result of the 1995 Dayton Agreement, Bosnia was divided into two political entities: the Federation of Bosnia-Herzegovina and the Republika Srpska.
 You will encounter different perspectives of the past and visions for the country’s future.